Jakkers/week01-assignment/README.md

 Detailing useful external sources that helped you complete the assignment (e.g Youtube tutorials).

 • unsplash.com for copywrite free images
-• chatgpt.com for written content copy ideas
+• chatgpt.com for generating placeholder text.

 Describing errors or bugs you encountered while completing your assignment.